Farman F.31

 The Farman F.31 was a French fighter prototype of the 1910s, the second foray into fighter design by Farman, a firm more usually associated with bombers.
 The project was short-lived, lasting only 3 months.

 Development

 The F.31 was a two-seat fighter, designed around the Liberty 12 engine.
 It was exceptionally angular, and equi-span with the fuselage mounted between its two bays.

 Operational history

-The sole prototype was completed and first flown in summer 1918.
-Testing was still ongoing in November 1918, when the Armistice put an end to the project and no further development continued.
+The sole prototype was completed and first flown in the summer of 1918.
+Testing was still ongoing in November 1918, when the Armistice ended the project and no further development continued.